 Frank A. Waring – Alpha Chapter (University of California) – 1930 to 1933

 Brother Frank A. Waring was National President from 1930 to 1933.
 He was initiated at Alpha Chapter in 1921 and became Chapter President in 1923.
 He graduated from the University of California Berkeley in 1924.
-He worked the next four years in San Francisco for a banking firm before being award the Flood Fellowship in 1928.
+He worked the next four years in San Francisco for a banking firm before being awarded the Flood Fellowship in 1928.
 He would go on to complete his master’s degree and Ph.D.

-Brother Waring served in Washington D.C. as an economic analyst for the Tariff Commission, where he advanced to post of the principal economic analyst.
+Brother Waring served in Washington D.C. as an economic analyst for the Tariff Commission, where he advanced to the post of the principal economic analyst.
 For his work on the Tariff Commission, he traveled to the Philippines to chair the Economic Survey Committee on relations between the United States and the Philippines.
 By Presidential appointment, he returned to the islands to serve on the Joint Preparatory Committee on Philippine Affairs.

 Frederick J. Moreau – Epsilon Chapter (University of Wisconsin) – 1927 to 1930